shayan1234554321/Currency-Explorer/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) the [author of the original design].

-I would like to thank Microverse and Youtube for their help
+I would like to thank Microverse for helping us in the journey to become a Fullstack developer 🌹

 <p align="right">(<a href="#readme-top">back to top</a>)</p>